Religion in the Philippines: Other Christians

-Jesus is I.L Church, founded by I.L Noval in 2011.
-The church has exponentially expanded since then and now has about 76,000 members.
+Other Abrahamic religions

 Islam

 Islam reached the Philippines in the 14th century with the arrival of Muslim traders from the Persian Gulf, Southern India, and their followers from several sultanate governments in Maritime Southeast Asia.
 Islam's predominance reached all the way to the shores of Manila Bay, home to several Muslim kingdoms.
-During the Spanish conquest, Islam had a rapid decline as the predominant monotheistic faith in the Philippines as a result of the introduction of Roman Catholicism by Spanish missionaries and via the Spanish Inquisition.
-The southern Filipino tribes were among the few indigenous Filipino communities that resisted Spanish rule and conversions to Roman Catholicism.
-The vast majority of Muslims in Philippines follow Sunni Islam of Shafi school of jurisprudence, with small Shia and Ahmadiyya minorities.
+During the Spanish conquest, Islam had a rapid decline as the predominant monotheistic faith in the Philippines as a result of the introduction of Christianity by Spanish missionaries and via the Spanish Inquisition.
+The southern Filipino tribes were among the few indigenous Filipino communities that resisted Spanish rule and conversions to Christianity.
+The vast majority of Muslims in Philippines follow Sunni Islam of Shafi and Ash'ari school of jurisprudence and Theology, with small Shia and Ahmadiyya minorities.
 Islam is the oldest recorded monotheistic religion in the Philippines.